Planning a trip to Thailand? There have been some major changes recently that’ll impact your visit.

-Let me walk you through the 5 biggest changes you need to know about before you go.
+Here are the 5 biggest updates you need to know before you go.

 1. Thailand’s Alcohol Rules Just Changed Twice